gokyle/urlshorten_ng/README.md

 mode; pages will have an title of `"nodality.io"` and links will point to `https://nodality.io`.
 The user `flynn` can add new users via the web interface.

+## Authentication
+If you have enabled authentication, a username and password will be required to shorten any urls.
+Enabling authentication also enables the /add and /change routes.
+However, you will need to set up an initial user using the command line tool as noted above.

 ## Running The Service